Jasonzhou97/tp/docs/DeveloperGuide.md

 * 1a.
 The reservation does not exist.
     * 1a1.
 System displays an error message.
     * Use case resumes at step 1.
 * 2a.
-The reservation has already been marked as paid
+The reservation has already been marked as paid.
   * 2a1.
-System displays "reservation has already been marked as paid"
+System indicates that reservation has already been marked as paid.
   * Use case resumes at step1.

 ---

-### **Use case: Unmark a reservation as paid**
+### **U4: Unmark a reservation as paid**

 **MSS**
 1. User finds the reservation they want to unmark.
-2. User selects the "unmark as paid" option.
+2. User unmarks the reservation as paid.
-3. System updates the reservation's payment status to "unpaid".
+3. System updates the reservation's payment status as unpaid.

 Use case ends.